-3 - 'Budget' contains a summary of the total estimated project costs and the requested EU contribution for the project.
+3 - 'Budget'.
+This section contains a summary of the total estimated project costs and the requested EU contribution for the project.
 The costs are given in whole Euros (not kilo Euros).
-The figures should match the corresponding figures in the detailed Part B2 budget table.
-Note that in the administrative form the budget lines appear by beneficiary organisation.
-Only in part B2 it is possible to detail the budget for each PI.
-As the project costs and the ERC contribution request is specified both in the Administrative form and in Part B2, please make sure that the figures in both places are aligned.
-Please refer to section 2.3 below for further instruction on how to draw up the budget.
-Please ensure that all costs are given in whole Euros (integer), not thousands of Euros.
+The figures in the Administrative section of the proposal should match the corresponding figures in the Budget table annex to part B2.
+Make sure that the calculations in the Excel file Budget table annex are correct.
+In case two or more PIs are hosted by the same Host Institution, note that in the administrative form the budget lines appear by beneficiary organisation, not per PI In the Budget table annex the budget should be filled in individually for each PI.
+As the project costs and the ERC contribution request is specified both in the Administrative form and in the Budget table annex, please make sure that the